Board Certified Real Estate Attorney

 Chad co-authored Florida Condominium and Community Association Law from 2004 to 2018, which is a practice manual published by The Florida Bar as a resource aide to attorneys.
 He presently is a co-editor for the manual.

 Chad has been a regular faculty member at the most prestigious condominium and homeowner association law seminar available to Florida attorneys: The Annual Ralph E. Boyer Institute on Condominium and Cluster Development, which is sponsored by The University of Miami School of Law.
-His recent topics include Director Duties and Liability: Officer and Director Errors and Omissions Insurance (2013); Property Insurance (2014); Replacement of Windows and Doors with an emphasis on hurricane protection issues (2016); New Legislation and Its Impact on Condominium Operations (2017); Structuring and Operating Phase and Series Condominium Developments (2018), and in 2019 he will lecture on Emerging Amendment Issues.
+His recent topics include Director Duties and Liability: Officer and Director Errors and Omissions Insurance (2013); Property Insurance (2014); Replacement of Windows and Doors with an emphasis on hurricane protection issues (2016); New Legislation and Its Impact on Condominium Operations (2017); Structuring and Operating Phase and Series Condominium Developments (2018), and Emerging Amendment Issues (2019).

 Chad also regularly lectures at condominium seminars sponsored by The Florida Bar, and in 2019, lectured on documentation to establish and operate larger projects.